-We previously discussed prefabrication and how small firms can play a key role in coordinating design and construction activities, and laser scanning is a tool that can enable a high level of coordination.
-Import of a 3D point-cloud into BIM software has become easier to accomplish and more manageable for architects and construction professionals in the field as laser-scanning equipment is both more accurate and cheaper than ever before.
+Redshift previously discussed prefabrication and how small firms can play a key role in coordinating design and construction activities, and laser scanning is a tool that can enable a high level of coordination in construction.
+Import of a 3D point-cloud into Building Information Modeling (BIM) software has become easier to accomplish and more manageable for architects and construction professionals in the field, as laser-scanning equipment is both more accurate and cheaper than ever before.

-A “scan” is a powerful laser recording of field data that captures a site’s shapes and possibly its appearance and converts those conditions into a cloud of data points, which can be uploaded into a 3D BIM.
-Providence, R.I.-based Gilbane Building Company uses a FARO Focus 3D laser scanner.
-Counting software and operations training, the bill came in around $60,000, a far cry from the six-figure cost of older scanners, but still a major investment.
+A scan is a powerful laser recording of field data that captures a site’s shapes and possibly its appearance and converts those conditions into a cloud of data points, which can be uploaded into a 3D model.
+Providence, Rhode Island–based Gilbane Building Company uses a FARO Focus 3D laser scanner.
+Counting software and operations training, the bill came in around $60,000, a far cry from the six-figure cost of older scanners but still a major investment.
+(The newer FARO Focus-S 350 costs about $35,000.)
 The cost for a small firm sounds steep up front, but it can pay for itself quickly.

-“We’ve found that laser scanning has a huge barrier to entry in cost, but if you own it, you find use cases for it you otherwise wouldn’t have considered,” says John Tocci, Jr., director of virtual design and construction at Gilbane.
-“On one project, 30 minutes of scan time in the field and 30 minutes of post-processing and uploading the point-cloud into a Revit model saved $30,000.”
+“We’ve found that laser scanning has a huge barrier to entry in cost, but if you own it, you find use cases for it you otherwise wouldn’t have considered,” says John Tocci Jr., director of virtual design and construction at Gilbane.
+“On one project, 30 minutes of scan time in the field and 30 minutes of postprocessing and uploading the point cloud into an Autodesk Revit model saved $30,000.”

-Tocci says Gilbane has seen savings and major field safety improvements from importing laser scans into Revit models, a process that’s become a lot easier in the 2015 versions of Autodesk Revit and AutoCAD with more realistic visualizations and 3D walk-throughs available from point-clouds.
+Tocci says Gilbane has seen savings and major field-safety improvements from importing laser scans into Revit models, a process that’s become a lot easier in newer versions of Autodesk Revit and AutoCAD with more realistic visualizations and 3D walk-throughs available from point clouds.
 Prefabrication and coordination of mechanical, electrical, and plumbing (MEP) systems installation has saved rework money on every project Gilbane has used its scanner on.
 Prefabrication of ductwork and systems has eliminated field work and stopped what might have been weeks of MEP rough-in activities.

-“If someone is telling us from finished floor to underside of beam you have 11-feet, eight inches, we can say, ‘no, we have 11 feet even,’” Tocci says.
+“If someone is telling us from finished floor to underside of beam you have 11 feet, 8 inches, we can say, ‘No, we have 11 feet even,’” Tocci says.

 The renovation of Kreger Hall at Miami University in Oxford, Ohio, was a case in point.
 The 85-year-old building is the new home of Miami’s Physics Department.
 When renovations were being discussed, all that Gilbane and the architects had to work with was a hand-drawn set of original plans.
 Gilbane laser-scanned 50,000 square feet of the building in one day, and Gilbane’s VDC staff was able to get accurate measurements for prefabrication, scheduling, and sequencing of the $12 million upgrade that turned the existing building into labs and physics lecture halls.
 Gilbane was able to drive the entire MEP, structural, and building-coordination activities on the project from a 3D model.